vexial-dev/homepage/readme.md

 # Vexial homepage
-This is the exported homepage for Vexial, now a static site hosted via github-pages (for free!)
+This is the homepage for Vexial